 - Trial of treatment with review - where beneficial, treat as asthma.

 - Spirometry and reversibility testing.

 With older children with an intermediate probability of asthma, diagnostic tests such as PEFR and forced expiratory volume in one second (FEV1) can provide objective measures of airways obstruction but these may be normal between episodes of bronchospasm and provide poor discrimination with other conditions that also cause airways obstruction.
-Spirometry is usually possible from about 5 years old, although there is wide variation, and is dependent on the child's co-operation and comprehension of the task.
+Spirometry is usually possible from about 5 years of age, although there is wide variation and it is dependent on the child's co-operation and comprehension of the task.

 Where there is evidence of airways obstruction, looking for changes in PEFR or FEV1 10 minutes after the use of a bronchodilator (reversibility usually taken as >12% subsequent improvement in lung function).
 Also, look for response to a treatment trial over a defined time period, as this adds further weight to the diagnosis of asthma.